KastnerRG/Read_the_docs/docs/project4.rst

 6. Demo on PYNQ
 ---------------
+For this demo, your will create an IP for the FFT 1024, and run it from the Jupyter notebook using AXI4.
+You need to follow :doc:`Simple IO <axidma>`'s example with the only difference being that you will have 2 inputs and 2 outputs instead of 1 input and 1 output.

 The final part is to integrate the receiver onto the PYNQ using a proper interface to transmit data to the OFDM receiver, and receive the decoded data back from your hardware implementation in the programmable logic.